 Where to Create Your OneNote Notebook

-If you’re using OneNote 2016 (Desktop version), and your goal is to have OneNote synchronized with multiple devices and/or multiple locations, then you should create your notebooks in OneDrive.
-This will allow you to access the same data on your mobile phone/device and what’s on your computer.
+If you’re using OneNote 2016 (Desktop version), and your goal is to have OneNote synchronized with multiple devices and/or multiple locations, then you should create your notebooks in OneDrive

-- Overview of OneNote: Welcome to the all-new OneNote (YouTube)
+- Overview of OneNote: Welcome to the all-new OneNote (Microsoft Office 365)

 - Microsoft OneNote – Designed for the New User by Teacher’s Tech

 - Microsoft OneNote: Basics and Beyond by Brian Moring – Microsoft IT Showcase

-- Take effective meeting minutes using OneNote 2013 (YouTube)
+- Take effective meeting minutes using OneNote 2013 (Business Productivity)